 - Be diligent about clearing debris from gutters as this can quickly lead to more serious problems if left for a long period of time

 - Where possible, cut back trees from getting too close to your property.
-As flying or falling debris, such as leaves and algae, will always find a purchase on your roof, slowly causing decay that can result in leaks.
+As flying or falling debris, such as leaves and algae, will always find a place on your roof, slowly causing decay that can result in leaks

 - Check your chimneys and ventilation ducts are well maintained.
 A poorly ventilated roof may suffer slowly from rotting wooden structures that are initially difficult to spot from the outside

 Make sure you understand exactly what your buildings and contents insurance covers you for in the event of damage to your roof.

 Your insurance may have emergency assistance that provides cover for, among other things, an emergency repair to your roof.

 We offer up to £200 home emergency assistance to secure or make your home safe with the option to upgrade your home emergency cover.
 Upgrading gives you up to £1,000 to fix, among other things, roof damage that threatens further damage to your home.